KayDVC/docker-devcontainer-demo/README.md

 - Cons:
     1. May require one-time setup troubleshooting.
 Especially when it comes to git configuration.
         - Helpful commands: `ssh-add {ssh_id filename}` on UNIX

+** Side Note: Demo was originally developed for a specific project for undergrad studies and may have some inconsistences with current repo.
+Feel free to leave suggestions on how I can make this demo better.

+\- Kay